charlesrclark1243/Bellabeat-Capstone/README.md

 ###  `weightLogInfo_merged.csv` Processing

-The only processing step performed on the data in this file was to delete the `Fat` column, as it only contained 2 non-null entries.
+The only processing step performed on the data in this file was to delete the `Fat` column, as it only contained 2 non-null entries, and to create the `BMIWeightClass` feature based on United Kingdom National Health Service's (NHS) guidelines on weight classes from BMI ranges.

 ### `dailySteps_merged.csv` Processing